CypElf/Blog/articles/Write Ups/CTF interIUT/pwn/simple.md

 ---
 title: Simple
 date: 21/06/2021
+keywords:
+    - pwn
-description: "This challenge was a very nice introduction to ROP.
-We had to exploit a buffer overflow, and the NX bit and ASLR were both enabled, but not the PIE."
+description: This challenge was a very nice introduction to ROP.
+We had to exploit a buffer overflow, and the NX bit and ASLR were both enabled, but not the PIE.
 author: Elf
 thumbnail: shell.png
 ---